Samael-Devil/python-calculator/README.md

 # Calculator

-A Simple CLI based calculator written usin python language.
+A Simple CLI based calculator written using python language.